quantlab-tutorium/tutorium-2021-1/ReadMe.md

+##05/10 Primitive vs reference types and Collections

+A review of primitive types (e.g. `double`) vs reference types (e.g. `Double`), followed by a discussion of their use inside collections (`java.util.Collection`).

+### RandomToList

+This is a short exercise in which to create a list of Double from `java.util.Random`, which returns primitive double.

+### GuestList

+A mock ledger to keep track of guests in a hotel.
+Where each guest is assigned a unique hotel room.
+The API is build upon the Java Collections Framework, which uses reference types, but you can use any form of internal representation.

+Hint: You can use a Map of said framework to make this exercise pretty straight forward.

 ## 05/03 Debugging in eclipse

 We go through some of the debugging tools that eclipse has to offer.
 We also discuss throwing and handling exceptions.